All Episodes

 What difference at this point does it make?

-Yeah, that's right.
+Yes, that's right.

 Listen to Fiasco Benghazi on the iHeartRadio app, Apple Podcasts, or wherever you get your podcasts.

-Get your dose of independence and liberty every weekday right here on The Sean Hannity Show.
+Get your dose of independence and liberty every weekday right here on the Jean Hannity Show.

 Hi, 25 to the top of the hour.

-800 941 Sean, our number.
+800-941-Sean, our number.

-You want to be a part of the program.
+You want to be a part of the program?

-Uh, We are in Alpharetta, Georgia today.
+We are in Alpharetta, Georgia today.

 Tonight's big debate, state versus state, red versus blue.

-Man, I will tell you the amount of interest in this.
+Man, I will tell you, the amount of interest in this.

-Did you see the Drudger for it tonight?
+Did you see the Drudger Vortenay?

 I mean, the real debate.

-Hannity Show on what does it say?
+What does it say?

-Hannity show something.
+Hannity Show something.

 I got to pull it up here.

-It was pretty, it was pretty funny.
+It was pretty funny.

 Here it is.

-Hannity's show in the spotlight.
+Hannity's Show in the Spotlight.

 I don't know if that's good or bad.

-It says, Tonight the real debate, left and right, coast square off.
+It says, tonight, the real debate, left and right, coast square off.

 I'm glad there's a lot of interest in it.